benjamin-heasly/proceed/README.md

 With those, it should be able to run a wide variety pipelines and steps via containers.

 ## pip
-Proceed itself is not yet available on [PyPI](https://pypi.org/).
+Proceed itself is available on [PyPI](https://pypi.org/project/proceed/).
-When it is, this will be the recommended way to install Proceed:
+This is the recommended way to install Proceed:

 ```
-$ pip install proceed # TODO
+$ pip install proceed
 ```

 ## git and pip